Course placement for French

 If you have had more than three months of foreign study in a formal language-learning program (e.g., an exchange program) or you speak the foreign language at home, your placement may have to be adjusted.
 See the section on foreign study/foreign language at home below.

-Students with 3 or more levels of high school language study should attempt the Entrance Proficiency Test (EPT) to place into a second-year course.
-The EPT is a three-hour test consisting of three sections: reading, listening, and writing.
-You will take all three test sections online.
+Students with 3 or more levels of high school language study should attempt the Entrance Proficiency Test (EPT) to place into a second-year course (1003-1004).

 Take the EPT online

-Students who have completed French through the College in the Schools program will continue the course sequence.
-Students who completed FREN 1003 through the U of M-Twin Cities CIS program will take FREN 1004 at U of M. No placement exam is necessary.
+Students who have completed French through the University of Minnesota College in the Schools (CIS) program will continue the course sequence.

 Students with previous college-level instruction at another college or university should consult their previous transcripts and speak with their adviser to determine which course in the sequence of language courses they completed.
 Find the most recent language course on this chart to determine the appropriate test for placement.